Pin It!

 1. Preheat the oven to 350°F. Generously grease an 8-inch baking pan, then line with parchment paper

-2. Chop the chocolate into smaller pieces and melt the chocolate in a microwave-safe bowl for approximately 2 minutes at 50% power.
-Stir occasionally and microwave until completed melted and smooth.
+2. Chop the chocolate into smaller pieces and melt the chocolate in a microwave-safe bowl in 30 second increments, stirring each time, and microwave until completely melted and smooth.
 Set aside to cool.

 For the frosting

 1. Soften the butter in the microwave for 15 seconds.
-Using the paddle attachment, whip the butter for a couple of minutes, scraping down the bowl occasionally.
+Whip the butter for a couple of minutes using the paddle attachment, scraping down the bowl occasionally.

-2. Add the powdered sugar, the mint extract and the heavy cream.
-Continue beating on high speed until desired consistency is reached.
+2. Add the powdered sugar, the mint extract, and the heavy cream.
+Continue beating at high speed until desired consistency is reached.
 Add green food coloring if desired.
 Spread over cooled brownies.

 For the ganache

 1. In a microwave-safe bowl, combine the chocolate with the heavy whipping cream.
-Melt the chocolate in the microwave at 50% power in 30-second increments and stir until completely combined.
+Melt the chocolate in the microwave in 30-second increments and stir until completely combined and melted.
 Allow to cool.
 Spread over the frosting and allow the ganache to set.

 Notes